f5devcentral/f5-automation-labs/docs/class1/class1.rst

 - Imperative Automation using the F5 BIG-IP iControl REST API
 - Service Abstraction and Automation using F5 App Services 3 Extension (AS3)
-- Building Declarative Interfaces with the F5 iWorkflow product
+- Building Declarative Interfaces with AS3 and Ansible Tower

 Expected time to complete: **4 hours**